How much do you spend on baby clothes or children's toys?

 Describe it Well

-Go into detail when describing the item you are selling, reassure the buyer they are making an informed decision.
-If applicable, include the size or dimensions, age range or other relevant specifications.
-If selling second hand, describe the condition of the item and don't shy away from mentioning defects such as dents, discolouration or other signs of wear.
-It is important the buyer knows everything about what it is they are agreeing to buy.
+Describe what you are selling in detail to reassure the buyer they are making an informed decision.
+Include the size or dimensions, age range or other relevant specifications.
+It is important the buyer knows what they are agreeing to buy.

 Add Search Words

 When you list an item for sale on Buyanythinglocal, you can also add a list of your own 'search words'.
 These are other words you think will help buyers find your item, words that don't already appear in your title.
-Using the example above, the word 'pushchair' is a good word to help people find your pram and maybe also the word 'girl', since the pram is pink.
-Adding the category of the item as a search word can usually help too, but in this case the category would be 'prams' and since that word is already in the title, it is not required in this example.
+Using the example above, the word 'pushchair' is a good word to help people find your pram and maybe also the words 'baby girl', since the pram is pink.

 Set a Realistic Price

-When selling second hand, always remember, you are selling clothes that your child has outgrown or toys that are no
+When selling second hand, always remember, you are selling clothes that your baby or toddler has outgrown or toys that are no